Recently, I shared a panel with Bob Perkins, Morgan Ingram, Shay Keeler, and Dan Breault where we talked about the move to virtual selling.

 - Put an adjustable light by your camera or a window w/ natural light behind it.
 Side lighting, low lighting, bright lighting – none of these help us love how we look!

 - It’s time to talk about a new ‘get ready for work’ routine!
-Listen, I loved the era of no video because it meant sweatpants and hair bun all day.
+Listen, I loved the era of no video because it meant sweatpants and a hair bun all day.
 It’s over.
 Get ready for work as you used to.
 Do your hair, iron your shirt, and be grateful you don’t have to wear socks and shoes.

 Leaders, it’s OK to go here.
 It’s your job to go here.
 Don’t let your team show up in a ballcap and torn T-shirt with backlighting and a webcam that looks up their nose.
 It’s on you.